-Traditional Homemade French Mayonnaise Recipe
+How to make homemade mayonnaise: Traditional French Mayonnaise Recipe

-If you can make a salad vinaigrette, you can make homemade French mayo.
+If you can make a salad vinaigrette, you can make homemade French mayonnaise.
 It’s seriously that easy.
 You only need 5 ingredients that can be whipped up in less than 5 minutes.
 You don’t need to cook anything.

 Directions: The recipe below is enough for two to four people.

 Vigorously whisk the first 4 ingredients together in a bowl and make sure the salt has dissolved.
-Once everything is mixed well, you slowly drizzle the oil into the mixture while simultaneously whisking the mixture.

 1) Dijon mustard

-A teaspoon of French dijon mustard.
+A teaspoon of French Dijon mustard.

 2) 1 Egg yolk or 2 egg yolks if you want a bigger batch.

 1 raw egg yolk should be enough for a small batch.
-Make sure the egg yolk is room temperature and not cold.
+Make sure the egg yolk is at room temperature and not cold.